Grigoriy Suk: Early life and service

 Young Suk was educated at the Moscow Classical School, and passed on to the Moscow Imperial Practical Academy to study architecture.

 The outbreak of World War I changed Suk's direction, as he enlisted in the Cuirassiers on 5 August 1914.
 He subsequently requested a transfer to aviation service, and was forwarded to the Gatchina Flying School on 5 June 1915.
-In July 1915 he began his aviation training with a class on internal combustion engines.
+In July 1915 he began his aviation training with a class on aircraft engines.